 Choptank River Lighthouse

 The Choptank River Light was constructed in 1870 and was a hexagonal cottage style screw pile lighthouse built by Francis A. Gibbons.
-The lighthouse sat offshore of Benoni Point in Oxford out in the Choptank River and replaced the Lightship Hooper Strait/Relief (LV 25) that was anchored there from 1870-1871.
-It was known to locals …
+The lighthouse sat offshore of Benoni Point in Oxford out in the Choptank River and replaced the Choptank Lightship (LV 25) that was anchored there from 1870-1871 while the new lighthouse was built …

 Permanent link to this article: https://cheslights.org/choptank-river-lighthouse/